-We will provide paw prints and/or hair clippings at your request, and our pet loss resource package includes other ideas of how you can memorialize your pet.
+We will provide Pawpals paw prints and/or fur clippings at your request, and on occasion we will help you memorialize your pet in another way if you have a specific idea.
 Metro Pet Crematory also has many options for upgrading standard urns and can make custom keepsakes and jewellery if you choose their private cremation services.
 Their current catalog can be found here at Metro Pet Crematory.

 We are available most days by email, phone, text, and/or the contact form on this site.
-Our goal is to respond to any of these within 12 hours, usually sooner during regular office hours (9am-5pm Monday-Thursday and 9am-3pm on Fridays).
+Our goal is to respond to any of these within 12-24 hours, sometimes sooner during regular office hours (9am-5pm Monday-Friday).
 Phone calls may take slightly longer to return, as the nature of these calls requires enough time and privacy to ensure that all questions can be fully answered and any concerns can be completely addressed.

 For more information, or to request a consultation or a quote, please complete this form and we will respond within 24 hours.
 If requesting a quote, please let us know whether you need services for a dog or cat; if it is a dog, give an approximate size/weight.